sunnywalker/jQuery.FilterTable/README.md

 ## Change Log

+### 1.5

+- **There is a potentially significant change in functionality in this version.** The callback is now called every time the search query changes.
+Previously it was only called when the change was a non-empty query.
+That is, the callback is now called when the query is cleared too.
+- Additional features have been taken from [Tomas Celizna](https://github.com/tomasc)'s CoffeeScript-based fork:
+    - The quick list items can now be something other than anchor tags.
+See the `quickListTag` and `quickListGroupTag` options.
+    - The filter query field can now have a name attribute assigned to it.
+See the `inputName` option.
+    - The class applied to visible rows is now user changeable.
+See the `visibleClass` option.
+	- The options in the documentation have been ordered alphabetically for easier scanning.
+- The internal pseudo selector is now created appropriately according to the jQuery version.
+(Pseudo selector generation changed in jQuery 1.8)

 ### 1.4

 - Fixed a bug with filtering rarely showing rows that did not have a match with the search query.
 - Added example pages.
 - Improved inline documentation of the source code.

+### 1.3.1 (in spirit)

+- Added minified version of the plugin (thanks [Luke Stevenson](https://github.com/lucanos)).

 ### 1.3